sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 To customize configuration settings with an override file, create an empty yaml file (e.g. `override.yaml`) to get started.

-(There are no pre-requisites to creating this file ahead of deployment!)
+(The configuration override file can be created in advance of deployment!)

 It's recommended that the override file be maintained in a version control system such as GitHub, but for testing this can be created on the machine from which the Helm deployment commands will be run.